The Tomorrow People

 The Tomorrow People is a British children's science fiction television series created by Roger Price.
 Produced by Thames Television for the ITV Network, the series first ran from 30 April 1973 to 19 February 1979.

-The theme music was composed by Australian music composer, Dudley Simpson, who composed music for two BBC science fiction dramas, Doctor Who (1963) and Blake’s 7 (1978).
+The theme music was composed by Australian music composer Dudley Simpson.

-In 1992, after having much success with running episodes of the original series in America, Nickelodeon requested Price and Thames Television for a new version to be piloted and filmed at Nickelodeon Studios Florida in April 1992, with Price acting as executive producer.
-This version used the same basic premise as the original series with some changes, and ran until 8 March 1995.
+In 1992, after having much success with running episodes of the original series in the U.S., Nickelodeon requested Price and Thames Television for a new version to be piloted and filmed at Nickelodeon Studios Florida in April 1992, with Price acting as executive producer.
+This version used the same basic premise as the original series with some changes and ran until 8 March 1995.
 A series of audio plays using the original concept and characters (and many of the original series' actors) was produced by Big Finish Productions between 2001 and 2007.
 In 2013, an American remake of the show premiered on The CW.

 Premise

 All incarnations of the show concerned the emergence of the next stage of human evolution (Homo novis) known colloquially as Tomorrow People.
 Born to human parents, an apparently normal child might at some point between childhood and late adolescence experience a process called 'breaking out' and develop special paranormal abilities.
 These abilities include psionic powers such as telepathy, telekinesis, and teleportation.
-However, their psychological make-up prevents them from intentionally killing others.
+Their psychological make-up prevents them from intentionally killing others.